brigaldies/RepData_PeerAssessment1/PA1_template.md

 Based on the plot, the following observations could be proposed for further behavioral analysis:

-1. The 8:30am uptick of activity is not as pronounced during the weekend, as the weekend mornings are presumably not as busy;
+1. The 8:30am uptick of activity is not as pronounced during the weekend, as the weekend mornings are presumably not as busy as during the week;
-2. Overall, there seems to be more activity throughout the day during weekends, as people are presumably more active during the weekend than during their mostly sitting office hours;
+2. Overall, there seems to be more activity throughout the day during weekends, as people are presumably more active during the weekend than during their mostly sitting-at-their-desk office hours;
 3. There is more activity after 8pm during the weekend, as people presumably stay up later.

+## Closing Remarks

+The analysis presented and summarized in this report shows an interesting social movement in the collection and analysis of "personal activity" data, which is enabled by smart phone, watch, and other wearable gadgets (See this recent Washington Post article on the matter [The Human Upgrade: The Revolution Will Be Digitized](http://www.washingtonpost.com/sf/national/2015/05/09/the-revolution-will-be-digitized/)) Are we going to be happier human beings having all this personal activity data at our disposal, or will it addict us further to the technologies that are increasingly dominating our lives?